 CHILD LABOR QUICK FACTS

-- 168 million children are trapped in child labor globally.
-According to the ILO:
+- 160 million children are trapped in child labor globally.
+According to the ILO and UNICEF:

 Child labor is a crime prosecutable under national and international laws.
 View a list of laws crafted to eliminate the practice of child labor and human trafficking.